vuw-research-computing/raapoi-docs/docs/training.md

 wget https://upload.wikimedia.org/wikipedia/commons/a/a5/Tsunami_by_hokusai_19th_century.jpg -O images/style-images/wave.jpg
 ```

-We need to resize the wave image to 70% so that during style training, it will fit into the GPU memory.
-We will try with the full size image to see the error.
+Depending on the GPU we are using, we may need to resize the image to ensure it first in memory.
+On an RTX6000 we would need to resize the image to 70% of it's full size to fit in memroy.
+Thankfully the GPUs on Rāpoi are A100's with 40GB of ram, so we can skip this step.

 We will also need to download the pre-trained models for our initial inference runs.
 ```bash